 Tsubosaka-ji Temple

-![Tsubosaka-ji Temple Grand Mercure Nara Kashihara [Official]](https://grand-mercure-nara-kashihara.jp/en/wp/wp-content/uploads/2025/07/tsubosakadera_hp_1-1600x1067.jpg)
+![Tsubosaka-ji Temple| Grand Mercure Nara Kashihara [Official]](https://grand-mercure-nara-kashihara.jp/en/wp/wp-content/uploads/2025/07/tsubosakadera_hp_1-1600x1067.jpg)

-Tsubosaka-ji Temple, located in the mountains of Takatori-cho, Nara Prefecture, is a famous temple that is said to have been founded in the Nara period and the 3rd year of Daiho (703), and has been widely worshiped as "Kannon of the eyes". .
-It is also known as the sixth place of the Kannon Sacred Ground in the 33 places in Nishikuni and as a temple related to Kiyosanogon, and is visited by many worshipers.
+Tsubosaka-ji Temple, located in the mountains of Takatori-cho, Nara Prefecture, is a famous temple that is said to have been founded in the Nara period and 703 (703), and has been widely worshiped as `` Kannon of the Eyes '' .
+It is also known as the sixth temple of the 33rd Kannon Sacred Ground in Saigoku and the temple related to Seishonagon, and is visited by many worshipers.

-![Tsubosaka-ji Temple Grand Mercure Nara Kashihara [Official]](https://grand-mercure-nara-kashihara.jp/en/wp/wp-content/uploads/2025/07/tsubosakadera_hp_2-1000x667.jpg)
+![Tsubosaka-ji Temple| Grand Mercure Nara Kashihara [Official]](https://grand-mercure-nara-kashihara.jp/en/wp/wp-content/uploads/2025/07/tsubosakadera_hp_2-1000x667.jpg)

-![Tsubosaka-ji Temple Grand Mercure Nara Kashihara [Official]](https://grand-mercure-nara-kashihara.jp/en/wp/wp-content/uploads/2025/07/tsubosakadera_hp_3-1000x667.jpg)
+![Tsubosaka-ji Temple| Grand Mercure Nara Kashihara [Official]](https://grand-mercure-nara-kashihara.jp/en/wp/wp-content/uploads/2025/07/tsubosakadera_hp_3-1000x667.jpg)

-※The picture is an image.
+※The photo is an image.

 Basic information